kaiohenricunha/book-manager/README.md

 ![Screen Shot 2021-12-11 at 11 27 52](https://user-images.githubusercontent.com/69804490/145680161-d496e8bd-0aba-4289-96d8-6b91ba3bfc84.png)

-- The app has authentication.
-Both the user and password are "usuario"
+- As of today, the username and password are statically assigned.

 - After authenticating, you can see the list of books or click the 3 dots on top to add a new one.

 ![Screen Shot 2021-12-11 at 11 31 18](https://user-images.githubusercontent.com/69804490/145680262-ef99896b-82bd-41d5-9409-ea52ca0a4c02.png)